JoshGlasson/CV/README.md

 ## Interests

 I play football in a six-a-side league on Mondays with my friends.
-I try to go to the gym most evenings usually attending classes like Body Pump and Body Balance.
+I go to the gym during the week.
-I also enjoy gaming in my spare time.
+I enjoy gaming in my spare time.